Sudo-Victor-Victory/github-portfolio/content/blogs/esp-dsp.md

 ## Kalman Tuning Methodology
 Kalman was far easier to test, due to only modifying 2 variables instead of modifying an entire list and associated variables.
 The best part was that I am doing Kalman **after** FIR, so it would make detecting any changes to the signal considerably easier as it'd just amplify the changes.
 From here it was a matter of trial and error, with the intuition of understanding the Kalman Gain (K)'s relationship with Q and R.

-### 23 Hz Cutoff , 16 Hz Transition
+### Q: 20.0, R: 10.0
 {{< zooming src="/github-portfolio/images/esp_dsp_blog/kal_10_20.png" alt="Kalman filter with Q 10, R 20, with little difference" caption="Left is FIR, Right is FIR+Kalman.
 Very little change. ">}}

-### 23 Hz Cutoff , 16 Hz Transition
+### Q: 10.0, R: 20.0
 {{< zooming src="/github-portfolio/images/esp_dsp_blog/kal_20_10.png" alt="Kalman filter with Q 10, R 20, with little difference aside from some peaks being too smooth" caption="Left is FIR, Right is FIR+Kalman.
 For the most part similar, aside from smoothing of some edges.">}}

-## Results
+## Chosen Kalman (Q: 2.0, R: 20.0)
 Finally, lets look at this nice graph.
-{{< zooming src="/github-portfolio/images/esp_dsp_blog/Final_Results.png" alt="A combination of FIR and Kalman, with the results being smoooooothhhh." caption="Left is FIR, Right is FIR+Kalman.
-Increadibly SMOOTH despite moving. ">}}
+{{< zooming src="/github-portfolio/images/esp_dsp_blog/Kalman_Final.png" alt="A combination of FIR and Kalman, with the results being smoooooothhhh." caption="Left is FIR, Right is FIR+Kalman.
+Incredibly SMOOTH despite moving. ">}}

+You will notice that Kalman's effects are amazing.
+It took the still noisy FIR low pass and stabilized it.
+This is due to using a higher R during the filtering process - which biased more towards the predicted values rather than biasing towards the measured values.
+This resulted in a pretty steady and noise-reduced waveform.
+It's BEAUTIFUL 💖

+What a better way to truly appreciate the difference by comparing the 2 graphs directly.
+## No-filter ECG VS FIR+Kalman ECG
+{{< zooming src="/github-portfolio/images/esp_dsp_blog/nofilter_vs_kalman.webp" alt="A combination of FIR and Kalman, with the results being smoooooothhhh." caption="Left is the unfiltered ECG, Right is the FIR+Kalman filtered ECG. ">}}

+Its wonderful.
+There's hardly any delay, and the FIR+Kalman combo really smoothed things out.

 ## What'd I do better
+I spent quite a bit of time recording results, changing values, and recording more results.
+If I was developing on a unix-based system I'd have simply made a bash script to automate that process as well (inject env-variables to the script, take a screenshot on a fixed-part of the screen, repeat).
+That would also resolve my other critique of trying more values.
+Don't get me wrong - for FIR I tried at least 10 different combinations and for Kalman another 10 different combinations.
+I'd have liked to increased both numbers.
+Automating the process would have accomplished that as well.

+In terms of quality - I believe I did a great job in filtering.
+The difference between the unfiltered and FIR+Kalman filter in the previous image is genuinely astounding in how it preserved the morphology better and removed noise.

 ## Summary
+Reducing noise in a system is hard, especially in an ECG where the preserving morphology/waveform is highly important.
+Techniques like FIR and Kalman can be minimally intrusive on the morphology of a signal, but needed to be adjusted and tested in large quantities to ensure you are receiving the best results.
+Best of all it didn't impact the system's performance dramatically

+My ECG is cleaner as a result, and it was really fun.

 ## Next Steps
+It will be its own blog post.
+Stay tuned!